langchain-ai/langsmith-cookbook/README.md

 Welcome to the LangSmith Cookbook — your practical guide to mastering [LangSmith](https://smith.langchain.com/).
 While our [standard documentation](https://docs.smith.langchain.com/) covers the basics, this repository delves into common patterns and some real-world use-cases, empowering you to optimize your LLM applications further.

 This repository is your practical guide to maximizing [LangSmith](https://smith.langchain.com/).
 As a tool, LangSmith empowers you to debug, evaluate, test, and improve your LLM applications continuously.
-These recipes dive deeper than the , presenting real-world scenarios for you to adapt and implement.
+These recipes present real-world scenarios for you to adapt and implement.

 **Your Input Matters**